llm-sec-consortium/llm-sec-consortium.github.io/website/README.md

-# Website
+# LLM Security Consortium Homepage

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This website is coupled with an auxiliary project.
+Most of the contents are automatically generated and maintained.

 ### Installation